Bones of the Skull

 What are the Bones of the Skull?

-The bones of the skull are made up of eight cranial bones and 14 facial bones for 22 bones of the skull.
 The human skull forms the foundation of our head and protects our brain.

 The cranium is the part of the skull that forms most of our head, encasing the brain.
 The cranium is composed of the eight bones of the skull known as the cranial bones.
 The cranial bones include the frontal bone, a parietal bone on each side, a temporal bone on each side, the occipital bone, the ethmoid bone, and the sphenoid bone.
 These bones come together at joints called sutures, which help eliminate movement of the skull’s bones.

-How Many Bones are in the Face?
+How Many Bones are in the Skull and Face?

 The skull’s 14 facial bones form the structure of our nose, cheeks, mouth, and jaw.
 The bones that make up the nose are fairly small.
 There are two nasal bones, one on each side, two nasal conchae, one on each side, and the vomer.
 The vomer is part of the nasal septum and connects with the cranium’s sphenoid and ethmoid bones.
 There are also two lacrimal bones; these are also important structures to protect the lacrimal glands, which produce tears.